-If the Lord is leading you to give, follow this link to some different options:
+*If the Lord is leading you to give, follow this link to our giving options:

-Pray that the Holy Spirit would continue to grow them in their faith and that they'd stay strong in it throughout the semester.
+Pray that the Holy Spirit would continue to grow our students in their faith and that they'd stay strong in it.

 Pray that God would continue to reveal Himself to the students who have not yet put their trust in Him.

 Pray for Misae and her family.
 Misae was on the mission trip to Juarez.
 In mid-April, she got word that her dad had a stroke.
 She left Durango early to be at his side.
 Pray that her and her family would have strength and comfort to get through this tough time.
 As far as we understand, it was a very severe stroke.
 At the time, they didn't know if he was going to make it.
 Pray that God would do a big miracle and that her dad would have a complete recovery.

 Pray that we would get positive answers concerning our medical concerns.
 We may have some good leads but it's too early to tell just yet.
 (Include Josh with his medical stuff in those prayers as well.)